muktharamesh20/61040-portfolio/assignments/assignment1.md

     - This is an issue for both travelling with friends and with family.
 Sometimes making specific plans at the place gets delayed/forgotten until the last possible moment, or perhaps more vocal people get their plans in while other people don't.
 Sometimes the organizer gets the most say in events, which the rest of the people don't like.
 Both of these problems have happened with both family and friend trips for me, and it causes unhappiness and sometimes wasted money.
 I think that this is a good problem to solve because it makes sure everyone is happy with the trip, or at least has a say.
 It might save time as well, and you might be able to book earlier if people don't keep forgetting to figure out what they're doing.
 I think that this is a widespread problem and it can be serious because you're spending a lot of money and want to make sure everyone is happy.
     - Stakeholders:
         - Trip Organizer:  Usually there is one person taking the lead in organizing the trip.
 They might have to repetitively send out texts to get events to work together.
 They could feel stressed, overwhelmed, or frusterated if the group preferences are unclear or conflicting
-        - Travel companionas (the people who are part of the trip, but aren't the "main" person orgainzing it): Might feel ignored, unhappy, or stressed if their ideas aren't being reflected in the itenerary
+        - Travel companionas (the people who are part of the trip, but aren't the "main" person orgainzing it): Might feel ignored, unhappy, or stressed if their ideas aren't being reflected in the itinerary.
+Might feel even more stressed or annoyed if they are paying money for attractions that they don't want to go to.
         - Attractions:  Delayed or last minute bookings can cause inefficiencies or lost revenue.
 Additionally, if people decide not to go to a certain event due to the best attractions not being chosen, then some attractions might also lose revenue that way.

 3. *Right Price For clothing*